CristianLazoQuispe/udacity-nd256-project-three/explanation_5.md

 # Autocomplete with Tries #
-Given a "root" node, the solution recursively loops through all of the nodes, children.
+Given a "root" node, the solution recursively loops through all of the node's children.
 Whenever a "word" node is encountered, it is added to the list of suffixes.

 ## Efficiency ##
 ### Time efficiency ###